Hua Rong: Battle of Qingfeng Fort

 Song Jiang flees Yuncheng County, his hometown, after killing his mistress Yan Poxi.
 He first takes refuge in the residence of nobleman Chai Jin, then the Kong Family Manor at Mount White Tiger, before moving to Hua Rong's house at Hua's invitation.
 Coming near to the Fort, he is caught by the bandits of Mount Qingfeng (清風寨) but befriends the three chiefs -- Yan Shun, Wang Ying and Zheng Tianshou -- when they learn he is the chivalrous hero Song Jiang.
 At the stronghold he convinces Wang to free a woman he has abducted with the intention to make her his wife.
 Song feels obliged to help because the woman is the wife of Liu Gao, the superior of Hua Rong.

-Lantern Festival comes round.
+Lantern Festival comes around.
 Song Jiang, who is then living in Hua Rong‘s house, goes outdoor that night to enjoy the lanterns.
 Mrs Liu spots him in the crowd and lies to her husband that Song has abducted and attempted to rape her at Mount Qingfeng.
 Believing his wife, Liu orders Song arrested and jailed.
 As Liu ignores his plea to release Song, Hua Rong breaks into his house and frees his friend.
 When Liu‘s men come to Hua Rong‘s house to re-arrest Song, Hua scares them away when he twice lives up to his boast of hitting targeted spots on the two door gods painted on his house's entry gate with arrows.